Sumico/ttp/docs/source/Match functions.rst

 Match functions
 ===============

 Description of ttp built-in functions that can be applied to match results.

-Functions can be of below logical types:
-  - *Action* - performs action with match result to transform it to desired output
+Action functions below act upon match result to transform it to desired state.
-  - *Condition* - checks condition against match result, returns *True* if condition was satisfied and *False* otherwise
-  - *Indicator* - indicates additional logic that needs to be accounted for during script execution

-.. list-table:: Built-in Functions
+.. list-table:: action functions
    :widths: 10 90
    :header-rows: 1

    * - Name
      - Description
+   * - `chain`_
+     - add functions from chain variable
    * - `record`_
      - Save match result to variable with given name, which can be referenced by actions
    * - `truncate`_